OpenEvalProject/evals/manuscripts/elife-70016/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/70016/elife-70016-fig1-v2.jpg)

-**Figure 1.:** 1FO ATP synthase inhibited by ADP in three rotary states, and measurement of changes in rotational position between catalytic dwells.(A) Rotational state-1, pdb-ID 6OQU (Sobti et al., 2020).
+**Figure 1.:** (A) Rotational state-1, pdb-ID 6OQU (Sobti et al., 2020).
 (B) State-2, pdb-ID 6OQV, with rotor 120° counterclockwise (CCW) from (A) where subunit-α is not shown to reveal subunit-γ.
 (C) State-3, pdb-ID 6WNR, with rotor 240° CCW from (A) showing microscope slide assembly of F1FO embedded in a lipid bilayer nanodisc (LBN) for rotation measurements.
 His6-tags (HT) on β-subunit C-termini enabled attachment to slide, while the gold nanorod (AuNR) coated with streptavidin (SA) bound to the biotinylated subunit c-ring.
 (D) Rotational position of single F1FO molecules versus time was monitored by intensity changes of polarized red light scattered from the AuNR in the presence of 1 mM Mg2+ATP, which enabled F1-ATPase-dependent 120° CCW power strokes between catalytic dwells (green bars).
 Prior to data collection at 200 kHz, a polarizer in the scattered light path was rotated to minimize intensity during one of the three catalytic dwells.
 Light intensity increased to a maximum upon rotation by 90° during the subsequent CCW 120° power stroke.
 For each molecule the angular dependence of these power strokes versus time was analyzed.

 When ΔGATP is significantly higher than n*pmf, the F1-ATPase motor can overpower the FO motor and catalyze net ATP hydrolysis (Steigmiller et al., 2008; Fischer et al., 2000).
 This results in ATPase-dependent power strokes that rotate continuously CCW for 120° at saturating ATP concentrations (Yasuda et al., 2001; Spetzler et al., 2006), and pump protons across the membrane to the periplasm in E. coli (Spetzler et al., 2012).
 Power strokes are separated by catalytic dwells that last a few ms, during which ATP is hydrolyzed (Yasuda et al., 2001; Spetzler et al., 2006; Spetzler et al., 2009).
 At rate-limiting ATP concentrations, an ATP-binding dwell can interrupt the E. coli F1 power stroke ~34° after the catalytic dwell (Yasuda et al., 2001; Martin et al., 2014).
 At this same rotary position, high ADP concentrations can compete with ATP to bind to the empty catalytic site resulting in ADP inhibition (Martin et al., 2014).
 All ATP synthases can catalyze ATP hydrolysis to some extent, although many have evolved regulatory mechanisms to minimize this energy wasteful process (Kühlbrandt, 2019).
 Under some circumstances, E. coli employs F1FO as an ATPase-driven H+ pump to maintain a pmf as an energy source for other metabolic processes (Spetzler et al., 2012).